ThongNguyenDT/puzzle-pygame/README.md

 # 8-puzzle
-8 puzzle solver using BFS, DFS, IDDFS and A-star algorithm
+8 puzzle solver using BFS, DFS, IDDFS and A-star, UCS algorithm

 *It is assumed that goal state is:*